nasuni-labs/nasuni-dashboards/README.md

     community = "Nasuni"
     ```

     d.
 In the [inputs.snmp.tags], update the "customer" and "country" with appropriate information for your environment.
-Use two letter country codes for the country value.
+Use two letter country codes for the country value.</br>

        ```shell
         customer  = "MyCompanyName"